joshbooks/asmUtil/README.md

 could ever dream of and every time you add a component you're introducing another things that downstream consumers have to manage and another thing that is eventually going to break.
 I target x86_64 because it's what every dev environment I've touched in the last 5 years runs.
-I use nasm instead of GAS or TASM or MASM because I like it more.
+I use NASM instead of GAS or TASM or MASM because I like it more.

 ## scripts